SuperOfficeDocs/superoffice-docs/docs/en/request/overview.md

 * Respond to incoming inquiries
 * Obtain an overview of the statuses of all requests in the system

-Requests can be linked to [contacts][2], who in turn can belong to a [company][3].
-This means that requests cannot be linked directly to companies (only indirectly via contacts).

 ## Terminology

 A **request** is a form of communication where a (potential) customer, client, or business partner seeks information or assistance.
 For example, support issues, questions about the product and services, questions about invoices, or feedback regarding their experience with interaction with the company.

-The terms "request" and "ticket" are often used interchangeably in SuperOffice.
+The terms *request* and *ticket* are often used interchangeably in SuperOffice.
 For example, you'll see the **Request** screen in the SuperOffice user interface, the `ticket` database table, and the `Ticket` CRMScript class.
 In the context of CRM, not to be confused with API requests (such as GET, POST, PUT, DELETE) or authorization credentials (such as system user ticket).

 ## Request handling

+Requests can be linked to [contacts][2], who in turn can belong to a [company][3].
+This means that requests cannot be linked directly to companies (only indirectly via contacts).

-Different companies have different routines for request handling and may use SuperOffice in different ways.
+Companies employ varying procedures for handling requests and may utilize SuperOffice in diverse manners.
 Here are two common scenarios:

 ### Scenario 1: The customer submits the request by email